patrickbwarren/transam-triton/EMULATOR.md

 and 3 of port C (Triton port `FE`):
 ```
 bit 3 bit 2 (port C = Triton port FE)         logic test
-  0    1     2708 chip select enabled         port C & 0x0C = 0x04
+  0    1     2708 chip select enabled         port C & 0x0C == 0x04
-  1    0     2708 initiate programming pulse  port C & 0x0C = 0x08
+  1    0     initiate 2708 programming pulse  port C & 0x0C == 0x08
 ```
 The logic test is exactly as implemented in the emulator.
 In summary:

-- To _read_ data from the EPROM, set the control word to `0x98`, load the least significant 8 bits of the required address onto port B, logical OR the most significant two bits of the address with `0x04` (chip select enabled) and output these 4 bits to port C, and then read the data from port A.
+- to _read_ data from the EPROM, set the control word to `0x98`, load the least significant 8 bits of the required address onto port B, logical OR the most significant two bits of the address with `0x04` (chip select enabled) and output these 4 bits to port C, and then read the data from port A;

-- To _write_ data to the EPROM, set the control word to `0x88`, load the least significant 8 bits of the required address onto port B, logical OR the most significant two bits of the address with `0x08`, and output these 4 bits to port C to initiate programming pulse.
+- to _write_ data to the EPROM, set the control word to `0x88`, load the least significant 8 bits of the required address onto port B, logical OR the most significant two bits of the address with `0x08`, and output these 4 bits to port C to initiate programming pulse;

-- To _test_ whether the programming pulse is complete one should read the top 4 bits of port C; if the high bit (bit 7) is zero the programming pulse is finished.
+- to _test_ whether the programming pulse is complete one should read the top 4 bits of port C; if the high bit (bit 7) is zero the programming pulse is finished.